yawnocmot/fantasypremierleague2025/01-Summary-work-plan.md

 - work out headline model and create different files which will hold the engines.
 Rest of tasks are based on what was used last time.
-  - Format of different files - I think make each an R file, which runs a specific engine.
-Then the engines each modify data tables that are carried across between.
+  - Format of different files - each one is a QMD file that renders both as R markdown and HTML
-  - For each engine we have a QMD file which has a description of how it works?
-No - that has to contain the model, we don’t want it in two separate places.
-Instead we break down the functions into different files - and render them in order?
+  - For each engine we have a QMD file., each independent but need to render them in order
-  - This is an experiment - R code feels more natural, but QMD will help communicate it.
-- So - I will create each of the below files as QMDs.

 ## Get data

-- Scrape from FPL API
+- Connect to FPL API to get its data

-- Find data of results by team
+- Find data of results by team from open football and fixture download

-- Other team or player data?
+- In time, I might find other team or player data

-- Get Opta projections
+- Or other projections to compare with mine

 ## Predict the scores of matches based on the teams involved